Arterial Supply

 Movement capacity therefore depends on both sufficient arterial supply and continuity of flow.
 Impairment at either level compromises tissue survival, reduces mechanical efficiency, and limits recovery potential, emphasizing the central role of arterial circulation in musculoskeletal health and function.

-Ischemia Tissue Viability
+Ischema Tissue Viability

 Disruption of arterial supply compromises continuous delivery of oxygen and metabolic substrates, leading to tissue ischemia and cellular dysfunction.
 Skeletal muscle and bone are highly metabolically active and therefore particularly vulnerable to reduced perfusion.